lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * When using the EDHOC forward message flow, the EAD item is included in EDHOC message_4, thereby endorsing CRED that was specified by ID_CRED_R in the previous EDHOC message_2.

-  Since it is indeed expected that U does not already store CRED upon receiving EDHOC message_2, U can at best provisionally trust CRED (if found valid) when retrieving it from EDHOC message_2.
+  Since it is indeed expected that U is not already storing CRED upon receiving EDHOC message_2, U can at best provisionally trust CRED (if found valid) when retrieving it from EDHOC message_2.

 * When using the EDHOC reverse message flow, the EAD item is included in EDHOC message_3, thereby endorsing CRED that is specified by ID_CRED_I in the same EDHOC message.

-In either case, through a successful verification of the voucher, U is able to ultimately trust CRED (if found valid), even though U did not already store CRED upon receiving the EDHOC message specifying CRED.
+In either case, through a successful verification of the voucher, U is able to ultimately trust CRED (if found valid), even though U was not already storing CRED upon receiving the EDHOC message specifying CRED.

 Therefore, if U enforces the trust policy "NO-LEARNING", it can additionally enforce an overriding exception as below: